 Bisnow: It seems like there are two tracks here for smart technologies: creating a better tenant experience and reducing operational costs.

 Some of the experience-focused improvements are actually opportunities for revenue generation.
 I might be able to charge a premium for some of the smart systems I have in my building.
-This is an uncertain time, and some multifamily owners are concerned about a reduction in occupancy rates because of COVID-19, so those dollars are more important now than ever.
+This is an uncertain time, and some multifamily owners are concerned about a reduction in occupancy rates because of COVID-19.
+Those dollars are more important now than ever.

 Bisnow: What sort of demands are multifamily owners facing now from their residents?

 O’Connell: In the last couple of months, we’ve seen a significant increase of high-speed internet service orders.
-People who already had service from CenturyLink are adding a second line or boosting their speed, because with their kids learning from home, they might need a separate band for work activity.
-Connectivity is a basic need people have — they want solid, predictable consistent connectivity for work, education, wellness, entertainment, gaming, and dozens of other purposes.
+People who already had service from CenturyLink are adding a second line or boosting their speed.
+With their kids learning from home, they might need a separate band for work activity.
+Connectivity is a basic need people have.
+They want solid, predictable consistent connectivity for work, education, wellness, entertainment, gaming, and dozens of other purposes.

 Bisnow: The pandemic is causing so many rapid shifts in technology and society.
 How important is it to have a network that can evolve in response?

 O’Connell: Two of the teams that I oversee at CenturyLink are sales engineering and sales support, and they go hand in hand.
 So while engineering is designing and deploying solutions, the support team is there to monitor networks and ensure success.
 Other companies might have a single representative overseeing hundreds of properties.
 But we cap our reps at about 45 or 50 so they can interact with every owner on a weekly or biweekly basis.
 In the current environment, there are more questions than ever, and our reps are there to be the front line in answering those questions, supporting the leasing and property management staff.

 Bisnow: Where do you think the future of connectivity is for multifamily developments?